Ethan Page: WWE (2024–present)

+NXT (2024–2026)

 Page made his surprise WWE debut on the May 28, 2024 episode of NXT by attacking NXT Champion Trick Williams and revealing himself to be the one behind the attacks of Noam Dar and Oro Mensah of Meta-Four, thus establishing himself as a heel.
-He officially signed with the NXT brand the following week and received a title match against Williams for the NXT Championship at NXT Battleground as part of his contract terms, but failed to win the title.
-On the June 18 episode of NXT, Page participated in the 25-man battle royal to earn a NXT Championship match at NXT Heatwave but he was attacked by Mensah seconds into the match, with both men exiting through the ropes.
+He officially signed with the NXT brand the following week and, as part of his contract terms, received a title match against Williams for the NXT Championship at NXT Battleground on June 9, which he lost.

+On the June 18 episode of NXT, Page participated in the 25-man battle royal to earn a NXT Championship match at NXT Heatwave, but was attacked by Mensah seconds into the match, with both men exiting through the ropes.
 Later that night, he defeated the battle royal winner Je'Von Evans after claiming that he was never eliminated from the battle royal.
-With Page, Evans and Shawn Spears (who had defeated Williams in a non-title match) each having a claim to a title shot, NXT General Manager Ava scheduled a fatal four-way match for the title at NXT Heatwave on July 7, where Page inadvertently fell onto Evans after a Trick Shot by Williams and pinned him to win the NXT Championship, setting the record for winning the championship in the quickest time (40 days) after his debut.
-With this victory, Page proclaimed that his NXT Championship reign will be known as the Era of Ego.
-On the July 16 episode of NXT, Page defeated Dante Chen to retain his title in his first title defense, but was attacked by Mensah after the match.
-At Week 2 of NXT: The Great American Bash on August 6, Page defeated Mensah to retain the title and to end their feud.
-At NXT No Mercy on September 1, Page successfully defended his title against TNA Wrestling's Joe Hendry with Williams as special guest referee.
+With Page, Evans and Shawn Spears (who had defeated Williams in a non-title match) each having a claim to a title shot, NXT General Manager Ava scheduled a fatal four-way match for the title at NXT Heatwave on July 7, where Page inadvertently fell onto Evans after a Trick Shot by Williams and pinned him to win the NXT Championship.
+On the July 16 episode of NXT, Page made his first successful title defense against Dante Chen, but was attacked by Mensah after the match.
+At Week 2 of NXT: The Great American Bash on August 6, Page defeated Mensah to retain the title and end their feud.
+At NXT No Mercy on September 1, Page successfully defended his title against TNA Wrestling's Joe Hendry, with Williams as the special guest referee.
 At Week 1 of NXT's CW premiere on October 1, Page lost the NXT Championship to Williams (with CM Punk as the special guest referee), ending his reign at 86 days.
+On the October 15 episode of NXT, Page defeated Evans and Wes Lee in a triple threat number one contender's match for the NXT Championship, but failed to regain the title from Williams at NXT Halloween Havoc on October 27 in a Spin the Wheel, Make the Deal match contested as a Devil's Playground match.
+He competed in the Iron Survivor Challenge at NXT Deadline on December 7, which was won by Oba Femi.